Student support services

 Students with children

-For those students juggling pregnancy or family life alongside their studies, there are a wealth of services available to help you achieve your learning goals, including Busy Bees nursery located on our Frederick Road campus.
+For those students who are pregnant or balancing family life alongside your studies, there are a wealth of services available to help you achieve your learning goals, including Busy Bees nursery located on our Frederick Road campus.
 If you need additional support, find out more information on our students with families page.

 Support for carers